calculix/gmsh2ccx/README.md

 # gmsh3.geo, gmsh4.geo

-Gmsh example files, generate 2D square and mesh it with CPS3 or CPS4 elements with command:
+Gmsh example files.
+You'll need 'gmsh' command to be available in your OS.
+Generate 2D square and mesh it with CPS3 or CPS4 elements with command:

     gmsh gmsh3.geo -2 -o gmsh3.inp -v 0 -save_all